-Question for Expert Witness
+Question(s) For Expert Witness

-Are you familiar with a case such as this and can you speak on the protocol involved in using UVB light for the treatment of skin disorders and also what complications are considered to be beyond that of common occurrences?
+- 1. Are you familiar with a case such as this and can you speak on the protocol involved in using UVB light for the treatment of skin disorders and also what complications are considered to be beyond that of common occurrences?

 - 2. Also should the physician have noticed the reaction and stopped the successive light therapy sessions?

 Expert Witness Response E-001270

 I have over 30 years experience with UVB therapy.
 Without knowing the results of the biopsy, the nature of the rash and particulars of the patient care provided I can’t give a detailed opinion but what I can say is that one can experience many adverse side effects from this type of therapy and the physician should always be cautious in the initial administration period.
 The procedure should be done in a step up fashion to see if the patient can tolerate the abrasive effects of the UVB photo wavelengths.
 If no irritation is present after low doses then the therapy may be increased accordingly, but it seems the physician may have been too aggressive in his primary treatment phase.